INRIM/vlanman/docs/radius.md

 If TLS is desired, uncomment and set the TLS settings lines.

 ### Virtual servers

-We'll need two virtual server.
-A base virtual server, `example`, with the main configuration.
-If EAP authentication (for 802.1x) is enabled, then an `example-inner-tunnel` virtual server is also configured.

-### Main virtual server

 This configuration is taken from the `default` example, with some modifications.
 `sites-available/example`: